Caoling

 Caoling (草嶺 (Cǎolǐng)) is a rural village in Gukeng Township, Yunlin County, Taiwan.
 It is 450 m to 1750 m above sea level.
 The area measures approximately one thousand hectares.

 Mountains around Caoling are prone to landslides, and four barrier lakes have formed around the area.
 The most recent one, New Caoling Lake, existed between 1999 and 2004.

 Transportation

-Caoling is located on County Route 149 and accessible by bus from Douliu Station of the Taiwan Railways Administration.
+Caoling is located on County Route 149 and accessible by bus from Douliu Station of Taiwan Railway.